ethyl2/performance_project/README_log.md

   #### Effect:

-  The ave. scripting time to generate last 10 frames decreased to __1.7 - 1.9__ ms.
+  The ave. scripting time to generate last 10 frames decreased to __1.7 - 1.9 ms__ .

 4. In `updatePositions()`, pull another calculation out of the loop.
   Because phase calculation is dependent on modulo, all the values returned will be